ericpearson1313/croc/README.md

-AoC 2025 Day-5 puzzle solution generation.
+# AoC 2025 Day-6 & Day-5 puzzle with verilog solution generation.

+## Day 5 - Part 1

 A plain system verilog testbench running a synthesizable verilog module.
 Only the following files are used: